The ultimate guide to safe and anonymous online payment methods in 2024

 The major caveat is that it’s only compatible with iOS, so the actual usage option becomes very limited.
 There’s no desktop interface, so you’ll be left with an even worse and more restrictive version of Google Pay.

 However, if you do manage to get it up and running, this adds an additional layer of protection to shield your banking data.
 Yet, that gets hammered by the limited usage options.
-The lack of privacy gets shot down, as well.
 It won’t be optimal to use a throwaway email with an Apple product that has to be associated with a particular device.

 Paysafecard is an anonymous payment app that enables users to look for retailers who sell prepaid Paysafecard vouchers.
 The users can then buy the vouchers with cash and use the Paysafecard 16-digit PIN for anonymous online payments.
 They boast about being the world’s most popular online prepaid payment method.